kegomimu/prometheus/README.md

 ## Features

-_First off: Veracrypt is not a filesystem_
+_First off: Veracrypt as well as LUKS are not filesystems_

 **Prometheus is unlike other filesystems based on publicy available research documents and tries to implement the measurements suggested in those.**